The successful candidate will, under the supervision of the Head of the Energy Efficiency Unit:

 The successful candidate should have:

-- A degree in economics or energy engineering, and at least three years of relevant professional experience;
+- A degree in economics or energy engineering, and at least three years of relevant professional experience in the field of energy efficiency and/or related environmental aspects;

 - Good oral and written communications skills are imperative, as well as an excellent knowledge of English and proven drafting ability in English - the capacity to work in a multinational environment, together with the ability to be a good team player, is important;

-- Knowledge of Russian is highly desirable; any other languages would be an extra asset.
+- Knowledge of Russian or French is desirable; any other languages would be an extra asset.

 - National of a Contracting Party or Signatory of the Energy Charter Treaty;